 When to give supplements with a cup (or a spoon or eyedropper):

-• When baby is having problems with nipple confusion
+- Baby is having problems with nipple confusion

-• When it’s likely that baby will need supplementation for a relatively short period of time
+- It’s likely that baby will need supplementation for a relatively short period of time

 When to use a supplementer:

-• When the need for supplements is likely to continue for several weeks.
+- The need for supplements is likely to continue for several weeks.
 (It may take a few days to become comfortable with using a supplementer, which is why many advisors suggest cup-feeding when the need for supplements is only short-term.)

-• When relactating or nursing an adopted baby.
+- Relactating or nursing an adopted baby.

 When to use finger-feeding:

-• When baby has not yet learned how to latch onto the breast
+- Baby has not yet learned how to latch onto the breast

-A lactation consultant can help you decide which method will work best for you and your baby and can help you locate and purchase special feeding equipment.
+A lactation consultant can help you decide which bottle alternative method will work best for you and your baby and can help you locate and purchase special feeding equipment.
 She will also help create a plan for gradually eliminating the need for supplements.